-We recognized the tremendous strain that this increase in population has on the health infrastructure in Lebanon so we joined local partner organizations to launch a response in 2013.
+We recognized the tremendous strain that the sudden increase in population has had on the health infrastructure in Lebanon so we joined local partner organizations in 2013 to help relieve the burden.
 We established a country office, based in Zahle, to serve the medical needs of the growing refugee population within the informal settlements of the Bekaa Valley.

 Syrian refugees in Lebanon continue to face significant challenges due to their inability to work or move freely throughout the country.
 As a result, our strategy is to meet families where they are — providing care for those suffering from serious health conditions.